 What to do: Ride the coasters at Universal Studios, see the fish at Underwater World, eat, drink and play on the sand at Tanjong Beach Club.

-Ok, so you don’t exactly have to Robinson Crusoe to explore Sentosa.
-This islands is so close to the mainland you can even walk across the footbridge (for free or $1 depending on the time) – or just take the Sentosa Express that connects to the MRT.
+You don’t have to be Robinson Crusoe to explore Sentosa.
+This island is so close to the mainland you can even walk across the footbridge (for free or $1 depending on the time) – or just take the Sentosa Express that connects to the MRT.
 Head to Universal Studios or one of the many other big-name attractions here and you’ll probably feel like you’ve not escaped the mainland and its commercialisation at all.
-However, there are some pretty impressive beaches to be explore at Tanjong and Siloso.
-Hit up Tanjong for its beach bars, or try Siloso if you’re with the family, or want to activities on the sand such as football and volleyball.
+However, there are some pretty impressive beaches to be explored at Tanjong and Siloso.
+Hit up Tanjong for its beach bars, or try Siloso if you’re with the family and want to play beach activities such as football and volleyball.
 Read More...